BILLXZY1215/starter-hugo-research-group/content/en/publication/copractter/index.md

 publication: The ACM CHI Conference on Human Factors in Computing Systems 2023
 publication_short: CHI 2023

-abstract: Stuttering is a speech disorder infuencing over 70 million people worldwide, including 13 million in China.
-It causes low self-esteem among other detrimental efects on people who stutter (PwS)....
+abstract: Stuttering is a speech disorder influencing over 70 million people worldwide, including 13 million in China.
+It causes low self-esteem among other detrimental effects on people who stutter (PwS).
+Although prior work has explored approaches to assist PwS, they primarily focused on western contexts.
+In our formative study, we found unique practices and challenges among Chinese PwS.
+We then iteratively designed an online tool, CoPracTter, to support Chinese PwS practicing speaking fluency with 1) targeted stress-inducing practice scenarios, 2) real-time speech indicators, and 3) personalized timely feedback from the community.
+We further conducted a seven-day deployment study (N=11) to understand how participants utilized these key features.
+To our knowledge, it is the first time such a prototype was designed and tested for a long time with multiple PwS participants online simultaneously.
+Results indicate that personalized practice with targeted scenarios and timely feedback from a supportive community assisted PwS in speaking fluently, staying positive, and facing similar real-life circumstances.

 # Summary.
 An optional shortened abstract.
-summary: An optional shortened abstract
+summary:

 keywords: People who stutter, Accessibility, Field Study, Assistive Technology